vikamuhan-reddy/Migration/README.md

 ## Aim:
 To move the files between virtual machine.
  You can move files between virtual machines in several ways:
-•	You can copy files using network utilities as you would between physical computers on your network.
+ -You can copy files using network utilities as you would between physical computers on your network.
 To do this between two virtual machine:
-•	Both virtual machines must be configured to allow access to your network.
+-Both virtual machines must be configured to allow access to your network.
-•	Any of the networking methods (host-only, bridged and NAT) are appropriate.
+-Any of the networking methods (host-only, bridged and NAT) are appropriate.
-•	With host-only networking, you copy files from the virtual machines to the host and vice-versa, since host-only networking only allows the virtual machines see your host computer.
+-With host-only networking, you copy files from the virtual machines to the host and vice-versa, since host-only networking only allows the virtual machines see your host computer.
-•	With bridged networking or NAT enabled, you can copy files across your network between the virtual machines.
+-With bridged networking or NAT enabled, you can copy files across your network between the virtual machines.
-•	You can create a shared drive, either a virtual disk or a raw partition, and mount the drive in each of the virtual machines.
+-You can create a shared drive, either a virtual disk or a raw partition, and mount the drive in each of the virtual machines.
 ## Procedure:
 ### How to Enable File sharing in VirtualBox.
 Step 1.
 Install Guest Additions on the Guest machine.